Staffan Götestam: Directing

 In the beginning of the 1980s, he started working with Olle Kinch, the theatre chief of Folkan.
 It was around this time, that he turned full time to producing and directing.
 He directed many plays, among them Nils Karlsson Pyssling, Madicken and Tjorven på Saltkråkan, and many musicals, among them Rent, Beauty and the Beast and the Wizard of Oz.

 Götestam also wrote the music of the song "Mio My Mio" for the 1987 film Mio in the Land of Faraway.

 In 2000, Götestam received a Guldmasken (Golden mask), a top Swedish theatre award.

 Along with his daughter Josefine Götestam, he produced radio plays on well-known children's fairy tales such as Cinderella and The Little Mermaid.
 In 2019, Götestam directed the play Happy Ending, for which he also wrote the screenplay.

+He and his daughter also collaborate with the fctiinal character Humlan Djojj.

 Collaboration with Astrid Lindgren

 Götestam met Astrid Lindgren while working on the 1977 film The Brothers Lionheart which led to a number of future collaborations.
 For example, he adapted some of her works into theater plays and directed them.
 He also directed Astrid Lindgren's short films Gull-Pian and Nils Karlsson Pyssling.

 In 1996, Götestam founded the Swedish museum Junibacken.
 The museum is dedicated to Astrid Lindgren's children's literature.
 The museum also deals with other famous figures such as Pettson and Findus.
 Götestam was still working at the museum in 2020.